n7tae/tcd/README.md

 ```

 Use your favorite text editor to edit the following files:
 - *tcd.mk* defines some compile time options.
 If you want to use the md380 vocoder, or change the installation directory, specify it here.
 Once you've set these options, do `make` to compile *tcd*.
+If you change `BINDIR`, you need to also change the `ExecStart` in your *tcd.service* file.
 - *tcd.ini* defines run-time options.
 It is especially imporant that the `Transcoded` line for the tcd.ini file is exactly the same as the same line in the urfd.ini file!
 Suggested values for vocoder gains are provided.
-- *tcd.service* is the systemd service file. be sure the `ExecStart` line will successfully start *tcd* by specifying the path to your *tcd* executable and your tcd.ini file.
+- *tcd.service* is the systemd service file.
+You will need to modify the `ExecStart` line to successfully start *tcd* by specifying the path to your *tcd* executable and your tcd.ini file.

 ## Installing *tcd*